Applying to the Neurology Residency Program - FAQs

 What is required for the PGY-1 year?

-There are also multiple other training programs in the Baltimore area and elsewhere that would fulfill this requirement.
+This training can be completed at the University of Maryland Preliminary Internal Medicine program, at multiple other training programs in the Baltimore area, or any program that would fulfill this requirement.
 Applicants are encouraged to explore all PGY-1 options to determine what setting is best for their individual needs.

 Do you have an integrated PGY-1 year?
 Do I have to do separate applications?

-If you would like to complete your Neurology and Preliminary Medicine training at Maryland, please submit 2 separate ERAS applications:
+The University of Maryland Internal Medicine Program provides excellent training through their Preliminary year program; more information about the curriculum can be found on the .
+If you would like to complete your Neurology and Preliminary Medicine training at University of Maryland Medical Center, please submit 2 separate ERAS applications:

 - One to the University of Maryland Neurology Program